lubiana/no-framework-tutorial/16-data-repository.md

 ## Data Repository

-At the end of the last chapter I mentioned being unhappy with our Pages action, because there is to much stuff happening there.
-We are firstly receiving some Arguments, then we are using those to query the filesytem for the given page, loading the specific file from the filesystem, rendering the markdown, passing the markdown to the template renderer, adding the resulting html to the response and then returning the response.
+At the end of the last chapter I mentioned being unhappy with our Pages action, because there is too much stuff happening there.
+We are firstly receiving some Arguments, then we are using those to query the filesystem for the given page, loading the specific file from the filesystem, rendering the markdown, passing the markdown to the template renderer, adding the resulting html to the response and then returning the response.

-In order to make our pageaction independent from the filesystem and move the code that is responsible for reading the files to a better place I want to introduce the [Repository Pattern](https://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html).
+In order to make our page-action independent of the filesystem and move the code that is responsible for reading the files to a better place I want to introduce the [Repository Pattern](https://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html).

 I want to start by creating a class that represents the Data that is included in a page so that.
-For now I can spot three distrinct attributes.
+For now, I can spot three distinct attributes.

-* the ID (or chapternumber)
+* the ID (or chapter-number)
 * the title (or name)
 * the content

-Currently all those properties are always available, but we might later be able to create new pages and store them, but at that point in time we are not yet aware of the new available ID, so we should leave that property nullable.
-This allows us to create an object without an id and let the code that actually saves the object to a persistant store define a valid id on saving.
+Currently, all those properties are always available, but we might later be able to create new pages and store them, but at that point in time we are not yet aware of the new available ID, so we should leave that property nullable.
+This allows us to create an object without an id and let the code that actually saves the object to a persistent store define a valid id on saving.

-Lets create an new Namespace called `Model` and put a `MarkdownPage.php` class in there:
+Let's create an new Namespace called `Model` and put a `MarkdownPage.php` class in there:

 ```php
 <?php declare(strict_types=1);